Tug of war: Origin

-1800 – tug of war begins a new tradition among seafaring men who were required to tug on lines to adjust sails while ships were under way and even in battle.
+In the 19th century, tug of war began a new tradition among seafaring men who were required to tug on lines to adjust sails while ships were under way and even in battle.

 The Mohave people occasionally used tug-of-war matches as means of settling disputes.

 As a sport

 There are tug of war clubs in many countries, and both men and women participate.

 The sport was part of the Olympic Games from 1900 until 1920, but has not been included since.
 The sport is part of the World Games.
 The Tug of War International Federation (TWIF), organises World Championships for nation teams biannually, for both indoor and outdoor contests, and a similar competition for club teams.

 In England the sport was formally governed by the AAA until 1984, but is now catered for by the Tug of War Association (formed in 1958), and the Tug of War Federation of Great Britain (formed in 1984).
 In Scotland, the Scottish Tug of War Association was formed in 1980.
 The sport also features in Highland Games.

 Between 1976 and 1988 Tug of War was a regular event during the television series Battle of the Network Stars.
 Teams of celebrities representing each major network competed in different sporting events culminating into the final event, the Tug of War.
 Lou Ferrigno's epic tug of war performance in May 1979 is considered the greatest feat in 'Battle' history.

+Starting with the 2024 Pro Bowl Games, the NFL included a five on five Tug of War competition in their Pro Bowl games skills competition.

 National organizations

 The sport is played almost in every country in the world.
-However, a small selection of countries have set up a national body to govern the sport.
+However, some countries have set up a national body to govern the sport.
 Most of these national bodies are associated with the international governing body: TWIF, The Tug of War International Federation.
 As of 2008 there are 53 countries associated with TWIF, among which are Scotland, Ireland, England, India, Switzerland, Belgium, Italy, South Africa and the United States.